Australia and New Zealand Population (LIVE)

 Countries in Australia and New Zealand

-• The current population of Australia and New Zealand is 31,890,531 as of Thursday, March 28, 2024, based on the latest United Nations estimates.
+• The current population of Australia and New Zealand is 32,141,433 as of Friday, March 21, 2025, based on Worldometer’s elaboration of the latest United Nations data.

 • Australia and New Zealand population is equivalent to 0.39% of the total world population.